As the Government considers a ban on bottom trawling, research finds huge public support for protections for marine life

 “It was wonderful to find so much public support for our marine environment among the public.
 The UK has an incredible diversity of seabed habitats – from cold-water corals, chalk reefs, sandbanks, muds and more.
 They store immense amounts of carbon* and are the basis upon which marine ecosystems rely – from the smallest fish to the huge whales which visit our waters.”

-The Wildlife Trusts strongly support the proposed bans on bottom trawling and are encouraging people to add their voice by emailing the Marine Management Organisation which is running the consultation, as well as the minister for water and flooding, Emma Hardy, to express their views on the proposed bans.
+The Wildlife Trusts strongly support the proposed ban on bottom trawling and are encouraging people to express their views to the Marine Management Organisation which is running the consultation, as well as the minister for water and flooding, Emma Hardy.

-However, the survey also revealed confusion amongst respondents about the existing level of protections offered to seabeds and marine wildlife in MPAs.
-Only 8% of respondents chose the correct statement, which is that only certain wildlife and seabeds are protected and a method of fishing known as bottom trawling is currently still allowed in many MPAs.
+However, the survey also revealed confusion amongst respondents about the existing level of protections offered to the seabed and marine wildlife in MPAs.
+Just 8% of respondents chose the correct statement, which is that only certain wildlife and seabeds are protected.
+Most people did not know that a method of fishing known as bottom trawling is currently still allowed in many MPAs.

-Over a third (36%) thought that a MPA meant all wildlife and seabeds are protected from damaging activities.
+Over a third (36%) wrongly supposed that an MPA designation means that all wildlife and seabeds are protected from damaging activities.

 Daniele Clifford continues: